-Yulee Sugar Mill Ruins Historic State Park is surrounded by mostly low to medium density residential buildings.
+Yulee Sugar Mill Ruins Historic State Park is surrounded by mostly low to medium density residential buildings, with minimal opportunity for boundary expansion.
 Some commercial activities occur along County Road 490 (West Yulee Drive), which bisects the park.
-Immediately north of the park is a printing museum and café.
+Immediately north of the park are a printing museum and café.